Table of Contents

 A Few Things to Keep in Mind

-Always try to clean the pee area on the mattress when the dog isn’t in the room; otherwise it might give him an idea that peeing all over your things attracts your attention, and that’s not an opportunity that any loyal pup can ignore.
+Always try to clean the pee area on the mattress when the dog isn’t in the room; otherwise, it might give him the idea that peeing all over your things attracts your attention, and that’s not an opportunity that any loyal pup can ignore.

 Avoid Chemicals that Immediately Come to Mind

-When it comes to ways how to get dog pee out of mattress, many owners make the mistake of picking up the first cleaning product they come across to clean the spot.
+When it comes to getting dog pee out of mattresses, many owners make the mistake of picking up the first cleaning product they come across to clean the spot.

-So even if there’s no danger of a cleaning product poisoning your pooch, the dog can confuse smells of cleaning supplies like bleach and many disinfectants, for example, with the scent of his urine, which can only motivate him to repeat the misdeed.
+So even if there’s no danger of a cleaning product poisoning your puppy, the dog can confuse smells of cleaning supplies like bleach and many disinfectants, for example, with the scent of his urine, which can only motivate him to repeat the misdeed.

 Approach the Issue Correctly

-The problem is that some people approach how to get dog pee out of mattress the same way as they would approach any other kind of stain.
+The problem is that some people approach how to get dog pee out of mattresses the same way they would come any other kind of stain.

 It is also recommended that you don’t use regular detergent to remove traces of dog urine, as the odor will disappear.

-Beware that many sanitizer products are toxic or contain chemicals that could end up poisoning your dog, or being cancerous to your dog, so be very careful when choosing one and check if it’s pet-safe or pet-friendly (it will say at the back of the bottle).
+Beware that many sanitizer products are toxic or contain chemicals that could poison your dog or be cancerous to your dog, so be very careful when choosing one and check if it’s pet-safe or pet-friendly (it will say on the back of the bottle).

-Now that you know what to avoid, here are a few tips on how to get dog pee out of mattress and what you should keep in mind when attempting to do this.
+Now that you know what to avoid, here are a few tips on how to get dog pee out of a mattress and what you should keep in mind when attempting to do this.

 5 Tips on How to Get Dog Pee Out of Mattress